The International Human Rights Art Movement

 • Why Authoritarians Attack the ArtsNew York Times: “As Hitler understood, artists play a distinctive role in challenging authoritarianism.
 Art creates pathways for subversion, for political understanding and solidarity among coalition builders.
 Art teaches us that lives other than our own have value."

 • The Art of Occupy Occupy Wall Street was the most successful activist movement of our century, and it was fueled by art.
 It began to fight the $7.25 federal minimum wage, among other economic and social injustices.
-Today, not even 15 years later, more than 50% of minimum wage workers in the USA are paid $15/hour, even tho.ugh the Federal minimum wage has not changed.
+Today, not even 15 years later, more than 50% of minimum wage workers in the USA are paid $15/hour, even though the Federal minimum wage has not changed.

-• Black Lives Matter Art: The BLM Movement was fueled by art, as well, and has led to the rise of DEI programs, much greater awareness of institutional racism in the USA, and a reconsideration of the legal and criminal system vis-a-vis minorities in America.
+• Black Lives Matter Art: The BLM Movement was fueled by art and has led to the rise of DEI programs, much greater awareness of institutional racism in the USA, and a reconsideration of the legal and criminal system vis-a-vis historically-marginalized people in America.
 "On June 5, 2020, during the George Floyd protests, the DC Public Works Department painted the words "Black Lives Matter" in 35-foot-tall yellow capital letters on 16th Street NW on the north of Lafayette Square, part of President's Park near the White House, with the assistance of the MuralsDC program of the DC Department of Public Works, with the DC flag accompanying the text.
 This would eventually cause the renaming of 16th street NW to Black Lives Matter Plaza.
 Multiple other cities across the United States, Canada and the United Kingdom, subsequently painted similar murals, including Cincinnati, Indianapolis, Portland, Salt Lake City, Santa Cruz, California, and Springfield, Massachusetts."

-• John Lewis said on the proprietorial video he made for us about the importance of art to the Civil Rights Movement: “Without art, the Civil Rights Movement would have been like a bird without wings.)
+• John Lewis said on the proprietorial video he made for us about the importance of art to the Civil Rights Movement: “Without art, the Civil Rights Movement would have been like a bird without wings.”